 My desire is to not just help you get your marriage back on track, and we are very good at that, but also to give you what you need to fulfill your original reason for getting married: to be happy.
 We have helped countless wives who were told it was impossible to save their marriage even after months of traditional marriage counseling and marriage retreats.

 I know it is not easy to hear that your husband would not have strayed if your marriage had been better or if you had been a “better” wife.
 But if you pretend that things at home were fine until now, you are fooling yourself.
 Things were NOT fine.

 Of course, it wasn’t all your fault, nor even mostly your fault.
-Both of you participated in your marriage getting to this point, but who is more at fault is truly irrelevant.
-The only thing that matters now is how you get back on track.
+But both of you participated in your marriage getting to the point where he would even consider looking elsewhere.
+That is the fundamental problem.
+What occurred in your marriage that brought it to that point?
+Who is to blame is irrelevant.
+The only thing that matters now is how you get back on track by fixing those underlying problems.
 And as a woman, you alone possess a unique, inherent power to change everything for the better, which we will discuss in this article.

 However, if you’ve already decided that your marriage is over, or that you want to condemn your husband, this article isn’t for you.
 Some wives are so overwhelmed with anger that they cannot hear the truth no matter what.
 If you are still in that place of anger try reading this article later, because it would be better to save your family rather than lose it over infidelity.

 You might consider rebuilding your marriage just for the kids, as children can be tragically harmed by divorce.
 That’s a good incentive, but a better solution is to resuscitate your marriage and get it back on track for your own and your husband’s happiness.
 We want your marriage to be better than ever, and we can help you get there.